parmaja/p-sard/README.md

 SARD script language
 ====================

-It is a script language not programming language.
+It is an object script language not a programming language.

 The idea behind it, it is not use any of reserved word only signs, only objects there is no "void", "function" or "procedure"